Gauss map and the topology of constant mean curvature hypersurfaces of $\mathbb{S}^{7}$ and $\mathbb{CP}^{3}$: The octonionic Gauss map and constant mean curvature hypersurfaces of

 \begin{theorem} Let $N$ be an $l$-dimensional manifold, $l \geq2$, and let $( X_{1}, \dots, X_{k} )$ a $k$-vector field with finite singularities on $N$, $1 \leq k \leq l$.
 Then $I_{( X_{1}, \dots, X_{k} )} = 0$ if and only if there is a $k$-field with no singularities on $N$ which coincides with $( X_{1}, \dots, X_{k} )$ on the $(l - 2)$-skeleton of $N$. \end{theorem}

-We note that the existence of $k$-fields defined on the whole manifold or $k$-fields with finite singularities and with index zero has strong influence on the topology of the manifold.
-A well known work surveying this topic is due to Emery Thomas (see \cite{Th}).
+We note that the existence of $k$-fields defined on the whole manifold or $k$-fields with finite singularities and with index zero has strong influence on the topology of the manifold (see \cite{Th}).

 \begin{theorem} Let $M$ be a compact and oriented immersed hypersurface of constant mean curvature of $\mathbb{S}^{7}$ and let $\gamma: M \to \mathbb{S}^{6}$ be the Gauss map of $M$.
 The following alternatives are equivalent: